RobotecAI/ros2-for-unity/README.md

 ### Examples

 1. Create a top-level object containing `ROS2UnityComponent.cs`.
 This is the central `Monobehavior` for `Ros2ForUnity` that manages all the nodes.
 Refer to class documentation for details.
-1. Add example script to any object in the hierarchy tab, e.g. by dragging `ROS2TalkerExample.cs` to the object in the inspector tab.
+1. Add `ROS2TalkerExample.cs` script to the very same game object.
-1. Select another object in the hierarchy tab and add repeat the previous step using `ROS2ListenerExample.cs`.
+1. Add `ROS2ListenerExample.cs` script to the very same game object.
-    > **_NOTE:_** Each example script must find `ROS2UnityComponent.cs` in its game object.
+    > **Note:** Each example script looks for `ROS2UnityComponent` in its own game object.
 However, this is not a requirement, just example implementation.
 1. Once you start the project in Unity, you should be able to see two nodes talking with each other in  Unity Editor's console or use `ros2 node list` and `ros2 topic echo /chatter` to verify ros2 communication.
 ## Acknowledgements